A 2011 field campaign on convective clouds has so far yielded 57 papers and some transformative science

-In all, the ARM-NASA campaign characterized the four-dimensional properties of convective clouds and precipitation.
+In all, the ARM-NASA campaign characterized the 4D properties of convective clouds and precipitation.

 MC3E data will live on for many years, participating scientists say.
 They are still improving how the life cycles of convective clouds are represented in models, as well as the reliability of satellite-based retrievals.

 Each of MC3E’s 57 papers deserve a deep-diving look, but Jensen says three in particular represent the utility of the campaign.